-Javier, a father recently reunited with his child, said, “I was separated from my son who is seven years old, and I didn’t know anything about him.
+Javier, an asylum-seeking father recently reunited with his child, said, “I was separated from my son who is seven years old, and I didn’t know anything about him.
 We were apart for more than two months, but I am thankful to God and the wonderful people who in one way or another publicly demonstrated for family reunification.
 We are now in the USA but this is not yet over because in my case I have a deportation order and I don’t know what can happen.”

 Under the Trump administration’s “zero tolerance” policy, thousands of children have been ripped from their parents’ arms.
 Though hundreds of children are still separated from their parents, many families have now been reunited.
 But the status of these recently reunited families in the U.S. remains uncertain, leading them to face a myriad of challenges in other areas.
 In response, the Asylum Seeker Advocacy Project (ASAP) has partnered with Catholic Legal Immigration Network, Inc. (CLINIC) to work with over 100 recently reunited families to help them secure legal representation and to address their questions about the asylum, education, and transportation systems they must navigate.